divamkumar/CyberCredit/README.md

  - Transactions within 20-24 months(14600-17520 hours): 0.5 multiplier

-Assets Calculation: Start off with 40 points, you cannot go above 40 points
+### Assets Calculation:
+Assets is calculated through a multiplier system.
+The highest points achivable in the assets category is 40 points.
+Multipliers level is achived through the level of assets owned by the user. *For example, if they have 0.05 eth, they would get 0.005 points*

+Refer to the table below:

 - 0-0.1 ETH = 0.1x multiplier
  - 0.1-0.5 ETH = 0.2x multiplier
  - 0.5-1 ETH: 0.3 x multiplier
  - 1 ETH- 5 ETH: 0.40 multiplier